ADGEfficiency/adgefficiency.github.io/_posts/2017-04-03-energy_py-reinforcement-learning-for-energy-systems.md

 ## Design choices

-Inspiration for a lot of the design of energy_py comes from [OpenAI gym](https://github.com/openai/gym).
+Inspiration for the design of energy_py environments comes from [OpenAI gym](https://github.com/openai/gym).

 The ultimate goal for energy_py is to have a collection of high quality implementations of different reinforcement learning agents.
 Currently the focus is on implementing a single high quality implementation of DQN and it's